 Focusing on Content Strategy to Optimize Content Creation

-Therefore, Ansys corporate and product marketing teams agreed that efficiency gains could likely be achieved by taking a step back to examine their content development process across the organization.
-As a result, Ansys marketing leadership decided to dedicate time and resources to optimizing their content strategy and development processes both at a corporate level and across many of its business units.
-At a high-level, this involved hosting an internal content marketing workshop and forming a strategic partnership with TREW Marketing to serve as an adviser on organization-wide and business unit-specific content strategy and development.
+Ansys corporate and product marketing teams agreed that efficiency gains could likely be achieved by taking a step back to examine their content strategy and development process across the organization, both at a corporate level and across business units.
+This involved hosting an internal content marketing workshop and forming a strategic partnership with TREW Marketing to serve as an adviser on organization-wide and business unit-specific content strategy and development.

 This workshop resulted in 20 experienced marketers developing a common vernacular and aligning on foundational marketing principles.
 Workshop participants were also able to immediately apply their key learnings to their annual planning that coincided with the workshop’s conclusion.
 This workshop also provided a nice foundation for the team as they headed into their first strategy engagement with the TREW Marketing team.